Metra train hits car in Arlington Heights - NewsBreak

 Metra train hits car in Arlington Heights

-ARLINGTON HEIGHTS, Ill. — Metra has halted train movement near Arlington Heights after a train hit a car, according to Metra.
+ARLINGTON HEIGHTS, Ill. — A driver was injured after the car they were driving was hit by a Metra train Thursday evening in Arlington Heights, according to police.

-In a tweet , the Arlington Heights Police Department is asking people to avoid the area near Northwest Highway and Arlington Heights Road.
+The Arlington Heights Police Department said the crash happened around 5:20 p.m. near Northwest Highway and Arlington Heights Road.

 For the latest news, weather, sports, and streaming video, head to WGN-TV.